 The alien invasion remains perhaps the most well-known storyline in science-fiction cinema.
 Its appeal is simple: While we may yearn to know whether there is life in the universe beyond the human race, we wonder what would happen if they came to us first — and weren't friendly.
 That premise takes center stage this week in Independence Day: Resurgence, which takes place 20 years after Earth fought back in the original Independence Day and finds the aliens — bigger and meaner — returning to finish the job they started.

 Here are our nominees for the 30 best alien invasion movies, ranked in reverse order.
-Do you agree with our picks?
-Did we miss a favorite of yours?
-Let us know below.

 10 Cloverfield Lane (2016)